tjungblu/octosql-plugin-etcdsnapshot/README.md

 * `name` is the resource name
 * `value` is the value as a string (usually JSON in K8s/CRDs)
 * `valueSize` is the amount of bytes needed to store the value
-* `createRevision` is the revision of last creation on this key (note it is of type float to fit an 64 bit integer)
+* `createRevision` is the revision of last creation on this key
-* `modRevision` is the revision of last modification on this key (note it is of type float to fit an 64 bit integer)
+* `modRevision` is the revision of last modification on this key
 * `version` is the version of the key, a deletion resets it to zero and a modification increments its value
 * `lease` contains the lease id, if a lease is attached to that key, a value of zero means no lease